Regenerative Farmer Assurance Fund (RFAF)

 Who is Eligible?

-Organic and regenerative farmers in Midwest states (Illinois, Indiana, Iowa, Kansas, Michigan, Minnesota, Missouri, Nebraska, North Dakota, Ohio, South Dakota, and Wisconsin) experiencing public funding delays.
+Operate in one of the listed Midwest states (Illinois, Indiana, Iowa, Kansas, Michigan, Minnesota, Missouri, Nebraska, North Dakota, Ohio, South Dakota, and Wisconsin) .